nogl-prod/tft-ecommerce-demand-forecasting/docs/deployment.md

 **Solutions:**
 1. Verify registry URL in Airflow Variables
-2. Check if base images were built (check GitHub Actions)
+2. Check if base images were built (check Gitea Actions)
 3. Ensure registry is accessible from Airflow workers
 4. For self-hosted registry, check Docker daemon configuration